Revised copy of Policy Number 52

 - Promote tolerance and acceptance of different beliefs, cultures and communities

 - Help children to understand how they can influence and participate in decision-making and how to promote British values through play, discussion and role modelling

 - Provide an environment where practitioners are confident to identify where children and families may need intervention and seek the help they need

-The nursery is aware that abuse does occur in our society and we are vigilant in identifying signs of abuse and reporting concerns.
+The nursery staff are aware that abuse does occur in our society and we are vigilant in identifying signs of abuse and reporting concerns.
 Our practitioners have a duty to protect and promote the welfare of children.
-Due to the many hours of care we are providing, staff may often be the first people to identify that there may be a problem.
+Staff working on the frontline with children and families are often the first people to identify a concern, observe changes in a child’s behaviour or receive information relating to indicators of abuse.
 They may well be the first people in whom children confide information that may suggest abuse or to spot changes in a child’s behaviour which may indicate abuse.

 Our prime responsibility is the welfare and well-being of each child in our care.
 As such we believe we have a duty to the children, parents and staff to act quickly and responsibly in any instance that may come to our attention.
-This includes sharing information with any relevant agencies such as local authority services for children’s social care, health professionals or the police.
+This includes sharing information with any relevant agencies such as local authority services for Children’s Social Care, family support, health professionals including health visitors or the police.
 All staff will work with other agencies in the best interest of the child, including as part of a multi-agency team, where needed.